2020 Submissions are Open!

 Nantucket Film Festival Script Analysis includes:

-We are currently offering the Script Analysis option with our Feature Screenplay Competition, through March 13 The submission fee includes entry into Competition plus analysis.
+We offer the Script Analysis option with our Feature Screenplay Competition, through March 11.
+The submission fee includes entry into Competition plus analysis.

 Showtimes Tony Cox Screenplay Competitions Submission FAQs